 The Laboratory Reference Module is a training module which encourages laboratories to build extensive, verified reference collections to improve identification consistency.
-The value of reference material in assisting the process of identification cannot be over-emphasised; the creation and use of reference collections are viewed as best practice.
-Accordingly the

-Laboratory Reference (LR) module of the Scheme was introduced in Scheme Year 3 (1996/97).
-This module can help assess the ability of participating laboratories to identify material from their own area, or with which they are familiar.
-Laboratories are also able to use this exercise to verify identifications of difficult or problematic taxa about which they are unsure.
-Specimens wherever possible were to be representatives from CSEMP reference collections.
-This was the sixteenth Laboratory Reference exercise (LR16).
+The value of reference material in assisting the process of identification cannot be over-emphasised; the creation and use of reference collections is viewed as best practice.
+Accordingly, the Laboratory Reference (LR) module of the Scheme was introduced in Scheme Year 3 (1996/97).
+This module can help assess the ability of participating laboratories to identify material from their own area, or material with which they are familiar.
+Laboratories are also able to use this exercise to verify identifications of difficult, or problematic taxa about which they are unsure.
+Specimens were, wherever possible, representatives from CSEMP reference collections.
+This was the seventeenth Laboratory Reference exercise (LR17).
 The participants were able to submit up to 25 specimens for re-examination by Thomson Unicomarine.